-It’s probably safe to deduct 5 minutes for chatting to the fans and any other stage show extension items you might include.
+It’s safe to deduct 5 minutes for chatting with the fans and any other show items you might include.

 How Much do Gigging Guitarists Make?

 This can vary quite greatly and depend on what your arrangement is with the band or management.
-According to Ziprecruiter, and at the time of this writing, the income of a hired guitar player in the United States can range from $28,000 to $187,500 annually!
+According to ZipRecruiter, the income of a guitar player in the United States can range from 28,000 to $187,500!

 But on average, a touring guitarist will make roughly $73,530 every year.
-There is a lot more supply than there is demand, especially in places like Nashville, Tennessee, where there are many players looking for gigs.
+There is a lot more supply than there is demand.
+Especially in places like Nashville, where there are many players looking for gigs.

 How to Start Gigging as a Guitarist Conclusion

-So, if you’re gearing up to learn how to start gigging as a guitarist, remember to pack all the essentials and be prepared for anything.
-Most importantly, have confidence in yourself and your abilities, as that will shine through on stage.
+If you’re gearing up to learn how to start gigging as a guitarist, remember to pack all the essentials.
+Be prepared for anything.
+Most importantly, have confidence in yourself and your abilities.
+That will make you shine through on stage.